-There’s no surprise that a dentist checks for signs of oral cancer during an oral cancer screening.
-Unfortunately, there’s an average of 50,000 cases of oral or throat cancer each year, and 10,000 die from it.
+There are approximately 50,000 cases of oral or throat cancer each year and 10,000 die from the condition.
 However, this can be prevented.
-There are steps you can take to reduce your risk of getting oral/throat cancer.
-One step is having regular oral cancer screenings.
+There are steps you can take to reduce your risk such as an oral cancer screening from our Shelby Township dentists.

 Oral cancer screenings save lives by detecting mouth cancer in its early stages.
-The earlier your dentist is able to detect oral cancer symptoms, the better chance you’ll have of survival.
+The earlier our dentists are able to detect , the better chance you’ll have of survival.
 There are two main types of screenings, which are clinical examination and oral examination.
 The type of screening done will depend on your dentist and your medical history.

-During a clinical examination, your dentist examines the inside of your mouth for patches and sores that don’t belong.
+During a clinical examination, our dentists will examine the inside of your mouth for patches and sores that don’t belong.
 They will also feel along the inside of your cheek and other parts of your mouth for bumps.
 A clinical exam is simple enough to be done during your regular teeth cleaning appointment.

 Oral cancer is so dangerous because patients often don’t exhibit symptoms until it’s too late.
-If you recognize any of the early signs of mouth cancer below, schedule an appointment with your emergency dentist as soon as possible.
+If you recognize any of the early signs of mouth cancer below, schedule an appointment with our emergency dentists as soon as possible.

 Mouth cancer symptoms include:

 - Hoarse voice